President: Joe Piccininni

 Led by the offensive play of Armando Costa and Joao Moniz the First Portuguese finished in the top half of the league.

 Stadium: Brian Timmis Stadium, Hamilton

 Roster included defenders Kevin Grant and Stjepan Loparic; forward Dave Dobbs.

 Founded: February 14, 1973

 General manager: Harry Gauss

-Key players: Goalkeeper Dieter Wolter; defender Graham Sawyer; forwards Barry Brown, Bill Blair and John Hold.
+Roster included goalkeeper Dieter Wolter; defenders Ray Flanigan and Graham Sawyer; forwards Barry Brown, Bill Blair and John Hold.